According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 4.

 What are Newton’s Laws of Motion?

-- Second Law:“The rate of change of momentum of a body is directly proportional to the impressed force and takes place in the direction of the force.”
+- Second Law: “The net force produced by an object is directly proportional to the magnitude of the net force and takes place in the direction of the force.”

-- Aristotle’s view that a force is necessary to keep a body in uniform motion is wrong.
-A force is necessary for the practice to counter the opposing force of friction.
+- Aristotle observed that the force that is mandatory to keep an object in uniform motion is wrong.
+He found that force is required only to keep the opposing force of friction.

 - Momentum (p ) of a body is the product of its mass (m) and velocity (v) :p = mv